<img src="https://ws.zoominfo.com/pixel/20BaaYt5U7vKWlVNoJuI" width="1" height="1" style="display: none;">

 Stop Relying On Downloads and Listens as Key Metrics

-Getting thousands of downloads and listens to your podcast episodes is amazing.
-But if that’s where your knowledge of the success of the podcast ends, then that can spell trouble for the future of your show.
+Getting thousands of downloads and listens on your podcast episodes is amazing.
+But without tracking more meaningful metrics that matter, then that can spell trouble for the future of your show.

 A podcast can be shared in its original form, in transcripts, in short clips, through blog posts, and even in a video format.
 It’s such a versatile piece of content.
 But it’s just that, content.
 So why are we treating it any differently than the rest of our content marketing arsenal when it comes to understanding performance?